-We will be releasing four original beers at the outset: Salutation Ale, Hoprocker, Honey Roast, and Oocheemama.
+We are releasing four original beers at the outset: Salutation Ale, Hoprocker, Honey Roast, and Oocheenama.
+See detailed descriptions below.
 We have other seasonal and special-release recipes planned, but we don’t want to reveal everything all at once.
 Where would the fun be in that?

 "...the Salutation Ale was impressive, a bright, zippy Golden that holds its own with, say, Brooklyn Pilsner in terms of flat out drinkability with some finesse."-- Chris Matthews, Wine and Spirits columnist for the NY Law Journal and contributor to epicurious.com

 Greetings from Orf!
 This flagship brew is a golden American ale.
 In other words, it's a jumbled mix of different backgrounds that’s poised to take the world by storm.
 It's brewed like a Czech Pilsner (sort of), but with American strains of hops (such as those found in west coast pale ales), and it's finished off like a German Kölsch (but not exactly).
 The melting pot result makes for the perfect introduction of Orf Brewing to the craft beer market.
 Light enough to be refreshing in the Texas summers, it is also flavorful enough to be enjoyed year-round.

 "West Coast-centric hopheads would love this.
 It rivals any IPA I’ve ever had." --Brian Yaeger, author of Red, White and Brew: An American Beer Odyssey

 Color: deep red (16 SRM)